nevalsingh/nevalsingh.github.io/_posts/2024-11-11-CachingWithDotNet.md

 #### RedisConfiguration:

 This object defines how the application connects to Redis, including:
-Hosts: Specifies the Redis server’s host and port.
+- Hosts: Specifies the Redis server’s host and port.
-Password and User: Provides optional authentication details if Redis requires credentials.
+- Password and User: Provides optional authentication details if Redis requires credentials.
-Server Enumeration Strategy: Defines how the client should discover Redis servers and handle unreachable servers.
+- Server Enumeration Strategy: Defines how the client should discover Redis servers and handle unreachable servers.
-SSL Setting: SSL is enabled if the environment is not local, enhancing security for production deployments.
+- SSL Setting: With come conditional logic and the usage `IWebHostEnvironment` SSL can be enabled if the environment is not local, enhancing security for production deployments.

 #### Service Registrations:

 The code registers several key Redis services into the DI container:
-IRedisClient: The primary interface for interacting with Redis.
+- IRedisClient: The primary interface for interacting with Redis.
-IRedisConnectionPoolManager: Manages Redis connections for performance and reliability.
+- IRedisConnectionPoolManager: Manages Redis connections for performance and reliability.
-ISerializer: Uses NewtonsoftSerializer to handle JSON serialization for Redis operations.
+- ISerializer: Uses NewtonsoftSerializer to handle JSON serialization for Redis operations.

 #### Redis Database Selection: